secbyteX03/PharmaLens/proposal.md

 ## Technology Stack

-The PharmaLens prototype is built using a modern, scalable technology stack:
+The PharmaLens prototype is built using a modern, scalable, and AI-centric technology stack:

 -   **Frontend**: A responsive web application built with **React** and **TypeScript**.
+-   **Backend**: Serverless logic hosted on **Firebase Cloud Functions**.
+-   **Core AI Framework**: **Genkit (from Google)**, an open-source framework used to build, deploy, and monitor the AI-powered backend.
+It structures the interaction between the cloud function and the AI model, ensuring reliable and maintainable code.
--   **Core AI Model**: **Google's Gemini 2.5 Flash**, a powerful, multimodal large language model accessed via the **Google AI API (Vertex AI)**.
-This model analyzes the user-submitted image and provides the structured medication data.
+-   **Core AI Model**: **Google's Gemini 1.5 Flash**, a powerful, multimodal large language model accessed via Genkit's integration with the Google AI ecosystem.
--   **Hosting**: The application is designed to be deployed on a standard web server or cloud platform.
+-   **Hosting**: The entire application is deployed on **Firebase**, with the frontend on **Firebase Hosting** and the backend on **Cloud Functions**.

 ## Impact & Benefits